The Tokyo Station Area

 Then there is dining in Yurakucho, an area a few 100 meters south from the Marunouchi South Exit.
 Look under the train tracks, and you will see a wealth of usually tiny restaurants with most of their seating alfresco.
 It is fun just to walk around the area after dark on weekdays to see how the population of office workers blows off steam after a long workday, but it is also a great dining option for the slightly more adventurous eater.

 Adventurous as in that English menus are still quite rare, many menus are hand-written not making it easy to use a translation app, and not all dishes are what you would find in your average Japanese restaurant back home.

 Typical izakaya fare such as yakitori, other skewered food such as pork or vegetables, grilled fish, sashimi (including raw whale meat and horse meat), and karaage fried chicken.
 No matter what you (accidentally) choose though, you can be sure that your food will go very well with a cold glass of beer, sake, or shochu.
 A few Yurakucho izakaya with good reviews are Andy’s Shin Hinomoto, Kusunoki, and Shimantogawa.

 Shopping in Marunouchi

-For shopping in a fairytale-like atmosphere, you should come to Tokyo during the fall season and look out for the wonderful golden gingko trees that line Gyoko-dori street in Marunouchi.
+For shopping in a fairytale-like atmosphere, you should come to Tokyo during the fall season and look out for the wonderful golden ginkgo trees that line Gyoko-Dori street in Marunouchi.
 If you come between November and February, make sure to catch Marunouchi after dark, as the area will be gorgeously illuminated in several locations.